dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 Good job.
 Maybe it was easy, maybe it was not, but you made it.
 You installed Gulp using a terminal on *Windows*!

 **You already have Gulp installed, you're set.
 All you have to do is set it up for your particular work environment, as everyone has different configurations!
-Go to Google and find a Gulp tutorial for beginners to start learning how to configure gulpfile.js, install plugins and make it work for your workflow.**
+Go to Google and find a Gulp tutorial for beginners to start learning how to configure gulpfile.js, install plugins and make it work for your workflow.
+[Google search](https://www.google.com/search?q=gulp+tutorial+beginner).**

-**I also listed useful Gulp plugins below that you can use it as a reference after becoming more familiar with Gulp configuration from tutorials you find.**
+I also listed useful Gulp plugins below that you can use it as a reference after becoming more familiar with Gulp configuration from tutorials you find.
+All of these plugins have basic tutorial how to apply it to your gulpfile.js expecting that you already know how to configure gulpfile.js, that's why I asked you to learn how to configure gulpfile.js to install plugins.

-## Why is Gulp useful?
+## Useful Gulp plugins
 Gulp is an automatic tool that help you out with several web development related tasks such as:

 * **[browser-sync](https://www.browsersync.io/)** — fires up a local web server `(localhost:3000 for own computer, 198.168.x.x:3001 for other devices, etc)` for all local devices and browsers to access.
 It auto-refreshes on any file save (and can be configured to watch certain folders), even when you replace an image with new one.
 You can view your website on your computer, tablet, mobile device and other devices while coding.
 You can use dev tool freely, while Brackets' live preview would crash if you do that.